lgibelli/singularity-docs/index.rst

     $ sudo rm -rf /some/temp/dir

 What should you do next?
-You can check out the a href=“sec:quickstart">quickstart</a> guide, or learn how to interact with your container via the a href=”sec:shell">shell</a>, a href=“sec:exec">exec</a> , or a href=”sec:run">run</a> commands.
+You can check out the guide, or learn how to interact with your container via the , , or commands.
 Or click **next** below to continue reading.

 Build a Container
 -----------------

-.. _sec:buildcontainer:
+.. \_sec:buildcontainer:

 is the “Swiss army knife” of container creation.
 You can use it to download and assemble existing containers from external resources like `Singularity Hub`_ and `Docker Hub`_.
 You can use it to convert containers between the various formats supported by Singularity.
-And you can use it in conjunction with a <a href="#sec:recipefile">Singularity recipe</a> file to create a container from scratch and customized it to fit your needs.
+And you can use it in conjunction with a file to create a container from scratch and customized it to fit your needs.

 Overview
 ~~~~~~~~